 A note on treasure: The treasure on the Isle is kind of neat.
 Actual treasure worth GP is fairly rare, and magic items are almost nonexistant (I think you can get a conch that gives your enemies -1 on saves if you blow it or something).
-Most of the rewards can be gotten by fucing around with statues.
-Sometimes that means increased ability scores, or a spellike ability or something along those lines.
-However, fucking round with statues is dangerous and often cryptic, thus fulfilling the risk/reward/exploration mechanic by forcing plyers to visit towns or even god help them some sort of weird coven of philosophers with an odd fascination for Sirius.
+Most of the rewards can be obtained by fucking around with statues.
+Sometimes that means increased ability scores, or a spell-like ability or something along those lines.
+However, fucking round with statues is dangerous and often cryptic, thus fulfilling the risk/reward/exploration mechanic by forcing players to visit towns or even god help them some sort of weird coven of philosophers with an odd fascination for Sirius.
 By far the best is an enchanted fountain shrouded in a pillar of fire.
+You can figure out via statues and rumours that wearing red will protect you from the pillar, thus allowing you to reach the statue inside.
 That one is nice.

 I could go on but I feel I have covered enough.
-While Averoigne is noted as one of the inspirations, I would describe it as secondary or even tertiary.
+While Averoigne is noted as one of the inspirations, I would describe it as a secondary or even tertiary influence.
+The resemblance is superficial only.
 Most of the inspiration seems to come from a bizarre mixture of Astrology texts, ancient Atlantis and Greek myth.
-I kind of dig it, but It is going to take a very dedicated GM to do a lot of heavy lifting.
+I kind of dig it, but it is going to take a very dedicated GM to do a lot of heavy lifting.
 There is not even really a reason to go to the Isle, other then exploration.
 The GM will have to make it work.
-If you are okay with that, you are looking at something that is both Formulaic yet infinetely diverse.
+If you are okay with that, you are looking at something that is both Formulaic yet infinitely diverse.
 Familiar yet unknown.
 Hard to comprehend and perhaps without meaning or purpose.
 An Enigma.

 Pros: Lives up to its promise.
 Unique monsters, encounters, treasure and inhabitants.
 Will suprise.
 Gorgeous art.

 Cons: Repetitive.
-Gets kind of samey after a while.
 Not enough hooks and potential.
 NPCs lack motivation/goal and personality.
 Cryptic.
 What is the purpose?
 What is happening?